 CMS created the CLFS to guarantee the new fee schedule continues to ensure adequate access to lab services for Medicare beneficiaries.
-But, the current Medicare Clinical Lab Fee Schedule (CLFS) payments are based on 1984 cost data and sometimes updated for inflation.
-There currently is a limited reconsideration process for new tests.
+But, the pre-PAMA Medicare Clinical Lab Fee Schedule (CLFS) payments were based on 1984 cost data and sometimes updated for inflation.
+A limited reconsideration process was in place for new tests.

-PAMA applies to an “applicable laboratory.”
+PAMA reporting requirements apply to any “applicable laboratory.”
 An applicable laboratory is a laboratory that receives a majority of its Medicare revenue under the CLFS, the Physician Fee Schedule (“PFS”), or the new section 1834A of the Social Security Act, as added by PAMA.
 Those are:

 - Non-Patients (“Outreach”)

 - Pathologists’ Practices

 - Drug Abuse Testing

 The Final Rule defines it as: